ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ip_monitoring/guide.en-asia.md

 ---
 title: What are the IP addresses of the OVHcloud monitoring?
 excerpt: Find here the IP addresses to fill in when setting up a firewall so that OVHcloud monitoring will continue to work on your server
-updated: 2023-09-21
+updated: 2023-10-12
 ---

 ## Objective

-The monitoring service allows OVHcloud to monitor the status of your machine and automatically trigger the intervention of a technician in the datacenter.
+The monitoring service allows OVHcloud to monitor the status of your machine (if chosen by the client) and triggers the intervention of a technician in the datacenter (if chosen by the client).

-All the servers of our customers and the entire network are monitored 24/7 by OVHcloud technical teams.

-OVHcloud intervenes as soon as an alert (non-response to the pings) is triggered in order to minimize the downtime of the servers and the network.
+All OVHcloud servers are delivered with a monitoring system that can be customized from the OVHcloud Control Panel.
+For more information on how to customise the monitoring system on your services to optimize your production, please consult [this section](#monitoring).

-To implement a restrictive firewall, especially on ICMP, and continue to benefit from OVHcloud monitoring, it is necessary to authorize the IPs that you will find below.
+If you are implementing a restrictive firewall, especially on ICMP, and have chosen to benefit from the OVHcloud monitoring, it is necessary to authorize the IPs that you will find below.

 ## Requirements